Helping millions of people navigate the world of technology.

 press OK

 Finally, restart the system to implement the changes.
 And that’s it!
-When the system boots back up, hibernation mode on Windows will be disabled.
+When the system boots back up, Windows’ hibernation mode will be disabled.

-If you don’t want to disable hibernation from the registry, you can go with the Group Policy editor; check out the next method.
+If you don’t want to disable hibernation from the registry, go with the Group Policy editor; check out the next method.

 Step 1: Press the Windows keys on your keyboard, type gpedit, and click Open.